 If the stench hits — report it.
-Every report fires automated alerts to elected officials on both sides of the border.
+Every report adds to the record.
+Overnight and weekly emails go automatically to officials on both sides of the border.
 File one each time it happens.

 Active Environmental Crisis — South San Diego County